fakelag/jit-demo/README.md

 ## Disassembler

-The repository also includes a disassembler in `bc_disassembler.c` to help visualize instructions written in bytecode
+The repository also includes a disassembler in `bc_disassembler.c` to help visualize instructions written in bytecode.